panchomb/ie-exercise-3/modules/sql/managed-instance/README.md

 ### Parameter: `storageSizeInGB`

 Storage size in GB.
 Minimum value: 32.
 Maximum value: 8192.
 Increments of 32 GB allowed only.
 - Required: No
 - Type: int
 - Default: `32`

+### Parameter: `subnetId`

+The fully qualified resource ID of the subnet on which the SQL managed instance will be placed.
+- Required: Yes
+- Type: string

 ### Parameter: `tags`

 Tags of the resource.
 - Required: No
 - Type: object

 ### Parameter: `timezoneId`

 ID of the timezone.
 Allowed values are timezones supported by Windows.
 - Required: No
 - Type: string
 - Default: `'UTC'`